Skip to content

 WebSocket: provides full bidirectional communication, allowing both client and server to initiate messages.
 This is useful when servers need to push updates to clients proactively.

-Let's experiment with MCP but running and existing server locally.
+Let's experiment with MCP by running an existing server locally.
 We'll use the official Tavily MCP server, which provides the same web search capability we built manually previously.
 This time it is packages as a ready-to-use MCP server.

 MCP servers in the ecosystem are typically distributed as npm packages and run using npx.
 If you don't have Node.js installed, you'll need to install it first.